 The remaining 20% consists of whole-grain spelt and whole-grain rye.
-The nutty and sweet taste of the spelt pairs perfectly with the malty, and slightly earthy flavor from the rye.
+The nutty and sweet taste of the spelt pairs perfectly with the malty, and slightly earthy flavor of the rye.
 The combination really gives this bread character.

 The inoculation is 20%, which under normal circumstances gives me a fermentation time of around 3 hours in my proofer set to 30°C/86°F, but the addition of oil tempers the fermentation a bit and it took me around 4 hours.
-Note that these are just to give you an idea of how long of a fermentation, you should as always go for increase in dough size.
+Note that these are just to give you an idea of how long of fermentation, you should as always go for an increase in dough size.

 |61g||whole grain spelt flour||10%|

 A soaker is when a liquid is added to seeds or other inclusions to soak up as much of the liquid as they can.
 The liquid should be discarded before adding it to the dough.